So every London Walk – by definition – is “unusual.”

 "The first British Brexit?"

 "tiny gas-lit alleyways, unknown even to many Londoners..."
-Guided by Ian
+N.B.
+Guide Ian donates all of his fee to the World Jewish Relief's Ukraine Crisis Appeal!

 To mark International Women's Day